noahsarkmusic/noahsarkmusic.github.io/_posts/2017-03-12-youtube-honky-tonk-piano.markdown

 ---
-title: "How to Recreate the Honky Tonk Piano Sound - YouTube"
+title: "How to Recreate the Honky Tonk Piano Sound like the Beatles - YouTube"
 category: motion
 image: /media/youtube_title.jpg
 caption: "Thinking Inside the Box on YouTube."